tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

       $settings = $field_definition->getSetting('storage_plugin_settings');
       $base_table = $settings['base_table'];

+      // If we don't have a base table then we're not ready to specify the
+      // properties for this field.
+      if (!$base_table) {
+        return;
+      }

       // Determine the primary key of the base table.
       $chado = \Drupal::service('tripal_chado.database');
       $schema = $chado->schema();